What are the best low-risk cryptos for a stable long-term portfolio? This guide will give a detailed answer based on experience and decent research.

 Bitcoin and Ethereum are some of the eldest and most highly-priced cryptos that have proven to give value to the world.
 Consequently, if you follow the price charts of these cryptos you can see a rising trend in price over time.
 As a result, you can say there is a rising demand which makes them one of the most trusted cryptocurrencies.

-The cryptos mentioned earlier will be divided into several statistics and data based upon price, market cap, type of coin, and age(time in the market).
+The cryptos mentioned earlier are divided into several statistics.
+In addition, data is based on price, market cap, type of coin, and age(time in the market).
 Remember that the data is accurate at the time of writing but can be subject to change over time.

 Bitcoin, the founder of all cryptocurrencies, is the first decentralized cryptocurrency.
 Originally described in a 2008 whitepaper by a person, or group of people, using the alias Satoshi Nakamoto.
 It was launched soon after, in January 2009.

-Particularly, Bitcoin is a peer-to-peer online currency, meaning that all transactions happen directly between equal, independent network participants, without the need for any intermediary to permit or facilitate them.
+Particularly, Bitcoin is a peer-to-peer online currency, meaning that all transactions happen directly between equal, independent network participants.
+All this without the need for any intermediary to permit or facilitate them.
 Bitcoin was created, according to Nakamoto’s own words, to allow “online payments to be sent directly from one party to another without going through a financial institution.”

-Some concepts for a similar type of decentralized electronic currency precede BTC, but Bitcoin holds the distinction of being the first-ever cryptocurrency to come into actual use.
+Some concepts for a similar type of decentralized electronic currency precede BTC.
+However, Bitcoin holds the distinction of being the first-ever cryptocurrency to come into actual use.